Sarah018/Patterns-Extreme-Temperatures/README.md

 # Extreme-Temperatures
-Investigated the global patterns of temperature extremes
+The code are created to globally investigate the spatial patterns of hot and cold extremes as well as diurnal temperature range (DTR).

 ## Requirements